What is Sabbatical Leave?

 8. Post-sabbatical employment agreement:

-Employers may also include a clause requiring employees to return to work for their organisation for a specified period of time after taking sabbatical leave.
+Employers may also include a clause requiring employees to return to work for their organisation for a specified sabbatical leave period.
 Employees are prevented from taking a sabbatical to learn new skills and then applying those skills to another company.

 9. Employment agreement post-sabbatical:

-You may also include a clause requiring your employees to work for your organisation for a set period of time after they return from sabbatical leave.
+You may also include a clause requiring your employees to work for your organisation for sabbatical leave period of time after they return from sabbatical leave.
 This prevents employees from taking a sabbatical to learn new skills and then applying those skills to another company.

 10. Other obligations: